ligato/docs/docs/plugins/db-plugins.md

 - Redis Cluster
 var cfg redis.ClusterConfig

-You can initialize any of the above configuration instances in memory, or load the settings from a file using
+You can initialize any of the above configuration instances in memory, or load the settings from a file using:
 ```
 err = config.ParseConfigFromYamlFile(configFile, &cfg)
 ```
-You can also load any of the three configuration files using
+You can also load any of the three configuration files using:
 ```
 var cfg interface{}
 cfg, err := redis.LoadConfig(configFile)
 ```

+---

 ### Create Connection